ricokahler/use-preserve-reference/README.md

 > `usePreserveReference` is a hook that will return the previous value if it deeps equals the current value

-The deep equal is currently implemented using `object-hash`.
+The deep equal is currently implemented using `JSON.stringify`.
+This can be overriden by suppling a second arg however.

 ## Installation